ThinFilmsYT/CrystalLatticeto3DPrint/README.md

 ## Step 2: Download OpenSCAD
 The free [OpenSCAD software](https://openscad.org/) can be controlled with python to generate 3D printable files.
 After downloading, install the OpenSCAD.
 For windows, the program will automatically try to find OpenSCAD at the path "C:/Program Files/OpenSCAD/openscad.exe", which is the default installation path.
-If the program cannot find OpenSCAD, it will prompt the user to find the OpenSCAD.exe file.
+For mac, the program will look for OpenSCAD at /Applications/ folder.
+If the program cannot find OpenSCAD, it will prompt the user to find the .exe or .app file.

-## Step 3: Download LatticetoSTL.zip
+## Step 3: Download LatticetoSTL
-Download LatticetoSTL.zip from this repository; this version is currently only for windows.
+For windows, download LatticetoSTL.zip from this repository.
 After downloading, extract it into a new folder (Note, all files in the folder must remain in the same directory as the .exe for the program to work)

+For mac, download the .dmg file, and drag the LatticetoSTL into the Applications folder.

-## Step 4: Run LatticetoSTL.exe
+## Step 4: Run LatticetoSTL
 The software is now ready to go!
 Here will give a brief tutorial on using the software as well as clarifying details about the functionality of the program, as well as some general tips and tricks.

+Important note, the software can be slow on start up.
+It needs to open some unfortunately bulky python packages, but after opening should be much faster.

 ### Generating a Lattice